DEliasVCruz/ZettlekastenNotes/jwq0.md

   return 1;
 }

-int num;
+int num = 2;
-fscanf(file, "%d", &num);
+fprintf(ptr, "%d", num);
 ```

 ## Overview

 The `c` standard library gives us a set of functions to
-read data from text or binary files
+write data to text or binary files

 ## Cookbook

-### Reading a string or character from a file stream
+### Writing a string or character to a file stream

-You can use the `fgets` and `fscanf` functions to read
+You can use the `fprintf` function to write a string
-a string or pattern, respectively, from a file.
+or pattern to a file.

 The `fgets` function will continue to read from the
 file until the `EOF` or a `newline` is reached, it